Why Multifamily Housing Plays a Prominent Role in the Building Industry?

 By the end of World War II, returning US veterans seeking to start a family needed a place to start one.
-The Stuyvesant Town/Peter Cooper Village was mainly constructed to appeal to these set of people.
-It was one of the monumental multi-family building projects of its time, consisting of a total of 110 buildings that contain 11,250 apartments and houses over 25,000 residents.
+The Stuyvesant Town/Peter Cooper Village was mainly constructed to appeal to this set of people.
+It was one of the monumental multi-family building projects of its time, consisting of a total of 110 buildings that contain 11,250 apartments and house over 25,000 residents.

 Multi-Family Home Today

 Today, multi-family housing has taken a new turn.
 Thanks to the technological advancement in the construction industry, houses that were once thought of as unimaginable are now being erected on a daily basis.
 However, this proved to be just the beginning.
 These advancements are continuously changing what we call “home”.

 According to a recent study jointly carried out by the MIT Center for Real Estate and the Urban Economic lab, multi-family housing is projected to play a prominent role in the building industry in the years to come.
 This opens a door of opportunity to investors and building companies that are willing to take a ride with the expected wave.
 This post seeks to show you how multi-family houses will dominate the future.

 A good place to start is to see what the population will look like in the future.
 To do that, let’s consider the growth pattern from now till 2040.